 Facing a financial dispute during your divorce?

 Professional advice early on will prevent you from worrying unnecessarily.
-I can arrange appointments from 8am – 7pm weekdays either at my home office in Barnes, SW London or at a place of your choice.
+I can arrange appointments from 9am – 7pm weekdays either at my office in East Sheen, SW London or at a place of your choice.

 Not running an expensive office means I can keep my fees extremely competitive.